YksiVelho/mpc-file-converter/README.md

 * [ffmpeg](https://ffmpeg.org/) installed

 ## Usage
-It is recommended to move `mpc-convert.sh` to your `/usr/local/bin` directory for easy access The script needs to be run in the directory containing the samples, where it will create a directory named `16bit` where all the 16bit.wav files will be stored.
+It is recommended to move `mpc-convert.sh` to your `/usr/local/bin` directory for easy access.
+The script needs to be run in the directory containing the samples, where it will create a directory named `16bit` in which all the 16bit.wav files will be stored.
 Step by step:
 * open Terminal
 * navigate to your sample directory e.g.: `cd Samples/drums/snares`